 - Impaired cognitive function: Sleep deprivation affects the brain’s ability to process information, make decisions, and solve problems.
 This can lead to decreased productivity, poor judgment, and an increased risk of accidents.

 - Memory issues: During sleep, the brain consolidates new information and forms long-term memories.
-Without adequate sleep, this process is disrupted, leading to difficulties in retaining new information and recalling previously learned material.
+This process is disrupted without adequate sleep, leading to difficulties in retaining new information and recalling previously learned material.

-- Reduced attention span: A lack of sleep can make it challenging to maintain focus and concentrate on tasks, which can impact work or school performance.
+- Reduced attention span: A lack of sleep can make it challenging to focus and concentrate on tasks, impacting work or school performance.

 - Slower reaction times: Sleep deprivation can slow your response time, making it harder to react quickly in situations requiring fast thinking or physical coordination, such as driving or playing sports.